Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/index.md

     [:material-github: GitHub](https://github.com/amplitude/Amplitude-TypeScript/tree/main/packages/analytics-browser) · [:material-code-tags-check: Releases](https://github.com/amplitude/Amplitude-TypeScript/releases) · [:material-book: API Reference](https://amplitude.github.io/Amplitude-TypeScript/)

 !!!note "Typescript Broswer SDK versus the Marketing Analytics Browser"
-    The TypeScript Browser SDK is our recommended SDK for most users.
-It's functionality can easy be extended through the use of plugins.
+    Amplitude recommends the TypeScript Browser SDK for most users.
+You can extend its functionality using plugins.
-    However, if you want web attribution and page view tracking without any additional setup and please use Marketing Analytics Browser instead.
-It extends the Typescript Browser SDK with build in web attribution and page view tracking.
+    However, if you want web attribution and page view tracking without extra setup, use the Marketing Analytics Browser instead.
+It extends the Typescript Browser SDK with built-in web attribution and page view tracking.
 Learn more about [Marketing Analytics Browser SDK](../marketing-analytics-browser/).

 --8<-- "includes/ampli-vs-amplitude.md"
     Click here for more documentation on [Ampli for Browser](./ampli.md).